Quasi-isometric modification of Gromov-Hausdorff distance: Correspondences and metrization

 \subsection{Continuous deformations of metric spaces}

-We now show that any two quasi‑isometric metric spaces can be connected by a continuous path of finite length.
+We now show that any two quasi-isometric metric spaces can be connected by a continuous path of finite length.
 Let $R$ be a correspondence between metric spaces $X$ and $Y.$ Denote the set $R$ equipped with the metric

 by $R_t.$ For $t = 0$ and $t = 1$, one generally obtains pseudometric spaces.
 But we identify them with the corresponding metric spaces obtained by identifying points at distance zero.
-Then $ X = R_0$, $Y = R_1.$
+Then $ X = R_0$, $Y = R_1.$ This construction of a one-parameter family was proposed in \cite{Ivanov_2016}.